-This is not your ole yesteryear three ring, big tent circus.
-The Sustainable Circus is an environmentally twisted collection of eco-motivated education, science and creativity relating to the sustainability of our planet.
+The Sustainable Circus is not your ole yesteryear three ring, big tent circus.
+The Sustainable Circus is an environmentally twisted, socially inclusive collection of eco-motivated education, science and creativity relating to the sustainability of our planet offering education, sustainability consultant services and sustainable forest adventures in Los Angeles.
 We are committed to helping spread facts, news, products and easy practices on sustainable living throughout the world by focusing on educating today’s and future generations on the the basics of simple, sustainable concepts and healthy living.
-The Sustainabile Circus is certain that the show
+The Sustainable Circus is certain that the show.

-We all know that this next generation is not inheriting the best situation in terms of the condition of our environment.
-Many believe that this generation will be faced with critical, pivotal decisions if we're going to keep this beautiful, miracle of a blue Planet safe for Humans to live, eat See's Candy, go to the movies or play tag.
-Through hands on discovery and adventures in a natural setting we are fostering a reconnection, both physically and mentally to our planet.
-One of our main goals is to promote conservation efforts and think creatively about not being wasteful in a fun and collaborative way.
+We all know that this next generation is not inheriting the best situation in terms of sustainability and the condition of our environment.
+Many believe that this generation will be faced with critical decisions if we're going to keep this beautiful, miracle of a blue Planet safe for Humans to live, eat See's Candy, go to the movies or play tag.
+Through hands-on discovery and sustainable adventures in a natural setting, we are fostering a re-connection, both physically and mentally to our natural environment.
+One of our main goals is to promote conservation efforts and think creatively about not being wasteful in a fun, conservative and collaborative way.

 “We have shifted our culture from one